Swarkin/cloudflare-ddns-updater/README.md

 This is a very simple application that updates the Cloudflare DNS A records of your domain with your current global IPv4 address.

-It is recommended to use a service to restarts the program on a regular interval, for example `systemd` on Linux or `Task Scheduler` on Windows.
+It is recommended to use a service to restart the program on a regular interval, for example `systemd` on Linux or `Task Scheduler` on Windows.

 ---